hadiachaudhary10/NewsAPI/README.md

 ## 🎯 Goal Of The Project

-The aim of this tutorial was to get hands-on experience on UIKit development using the Model-View-Controller (MVC) architecture.
+The aim of this tutorial is to get hands-on experience on UIKit development using the Model-View-Controller (MVC) architecture.
 Topics covered include making API calls, handling JSON parsing, integrating UI components such as UICollectionView, and incorporating UIWebView for web content within an MVC structure.

 ## ✅ Screenshots